eclipse-tractusx/sig-architecture/docs/decision-proposals/adding-edc-identity-hub-and-issuer-service.md

 ## Rationale

-Going forward, the Tractus-X IdentityHub distribution (based on [EDC IdentityHub](https://github.com/eclipse-edc/IdentityHub)) will serve as the open-source basis for credential wallets in Tractus-X, both managed and self-hosted.
+Going forward, the Tractus-X IdentityHub distribution (based on [EDC IdentityHub](https://github.com/eclipse-edc/IdentityHub)) will serve as the open-source basis for credential services ("wallets") in Tractus-X, both managed and self-hosted.

 In the same manner, the Tractus-X IssuerService will replace the current `ssi-credential-issuer` component.